Hampton Roads Peace Conference

 Library of Congress

-Lincoln pledged to the Confederates that he would be generous in restoring southern property taken under the Confiscation Act.
+Lincoln pledged to the Confederates that he would be generous in restoring property taken under the Confiscation Act.
 Specifically, he was willing to “renumerate the southern people for their slaves.”
-He was revisiting compensated emancipation, something that he had always supported, and something that he unsuccessfully attempted to use to end the war in the summer of 1861.
-Lincoln was successful, however, at ending slavery in Washington, DC though this very method, paying owners around $300 for each slave.
+He was revisiting compensated emancipation, an idea that he had long supported.
+He had unsuccessfully attempted to use offers of compensated emancipation to end the war in the summer of 1861.
+Lincoln was successful, however, at ending slavery in Washington, DC though this very method.
+The Compensated Emancipation Act of 1862 paid enslavers around $300 for each enslaved person in the capital.
 To Lincoln, this was a dollars and cents move.
-The cost to pay for the freedom of each slave, by buying them from their owners, would be less than the staggering cost of the war, which was $3 million per day, by February, 1865.
+The cost to pay for the freedom of each enslaved person, by buying them from their enslavers, would be less than the staggering cost of the war.
+The United States spent almost $3 million per day on the war effort by February 1865.

-Seward openly disagreed with this offer saying that the United States “had already done enough in expending so much money on the war for the abolition of slavery.”
+Seward openly disagreed with Lincoln's offer.
+He said that the United States “had already done enough in expending so much money on the war for the abolition of slavery.”
 Seward paced the floor in anxious disapproval, while Lincoln reasoned that both sides carried some responsibility for slavery.
-“If it was wrong in the South to hold slaves, it was wrong in the North to carry on the slave trade and sell them to the South.”
-Lincoln could give no assurances on this offer, but insisted that he was not alone in the support of compensated emancipation.
+“If it was wrong in the South to hold slaves, it was wrong in the North to carry on the slave trade and sell them to the South, the president said.”
+Lincoln could give no assurances on this offer.
+He insisted, though, that he was not alone in the support of compensated emancipation.
 He said that there were others willing to do this “if the war shall now cease without further expense, and with the abolition of slavery as stated.”
-He went on to add the details of a plan where half of a proposed $400 million package would be distributed to southern states in proportion to their slave population by April 1, if all resistance to national authority had ceased.
-The other half would be payable by July 1, if the 13th Amendment was ratified by then.

 Stephens sidetracked the conversation by presenting an outlandish plan that would temporarily engage both sides, buy some time, and allow everyone an opportunity to cool off.
-He suggested that the northern and southern armies join forces and attempt to drive the French out of Mexico.
-Hunter openly disagreed with this idea, saying that the south was in no position to take on another war.
-Lincoln shut it down completely, sticking firm to his stance that nothing would happen until the Confederacy pledged to “the ultimate restoration of the Union.”
+He suggested that the Federal and Confederate armies join forces and attempt to drive the French out of Mexico.
+Hunter disagreed with this idea, saying that the Confederacy was in no position to take on another war.
+Lincoln shut the scheme down completely.
+The president held firm to his stance that nothing would happen until the rebellious states pledged to “the ultimate restoration of the Union.”

 Portrait of William Seward